1nsidE/Follograph_server/README.md

 Build Instructions:
 ----------------

-Linux:
+Linux and MacOSX:
 ----------------

-Tested only on Linux with 4.5 kernel.
+Tested on Linux with 4.5 kernel and MacOSX 10.11 with gcc and clang.

     cmake .
     make